 Symphonic Band (Teacher Approval Required): This is the most advanced band, consisting of mostly eighth- and select seventh-grade students.
 This ensemble focuses on advanced ensemble and individual performance skills.
 The Symphonic Band will perform at all concerts scheduled throughout the year and will participate in the Music Performance Assessment (MPA).
 Membership is determined by musicianship status.
 Private lessons are highly recommended.

-Culinary: The purpose of the Fundamentals of Culinary Careers is to assist students in making informed decisions regarding their academic and occupational goals and to provide information regarding careers in the Hospitality and Tourism field.
+Culinary: The purpose of the Fundamentals of Culinary Careers is to assist students in making informed decisions regarding their academic and occupational goals and to provide information regarding careers within Family and Consumer Science.
 The content includes but is not limited to the development of leadership skills, communication skills, and employability skills; resource management; exploration of careers in the culinary; food safety and sanitation; safe, proper use of culinary tools/equipment; interpreting recipes and developing menus; basic food preparation skills; front-of-the-house and back-of-the-house responsibilities; artistic presentation of food and use of technology in the culinary field.
 Reinforcement of academic skills (reading, writing, mathematics, science, history, public speaking, listening skills) occurs through classroom instruction and applied labs.
-Lab Fee-$15 Dress Code Required-Closed toed shoes. *Chef Coats may be purchased for $20.00.

 Gifted: This course is designed to enable exceptional students to acquire and apply the skills and abilities needed to enhance academic achievement through experiences which provide enrichment, in-depth learning, and /or accelerated study of academic curriculum requirements.
 Students who are gifted have learning needs that go beyond what is traditionally offered in the regular classroom.
 The nature of their abilities, demonstrated or latent, requires differentiated learning experiences and opportunities for them to maximize their potential.
 Teachers need to develop the depth and quality of their students’ experiences while adjusting the pace to meet individual needs.
 Gifted Students Only.